-- 13.2 The MTL testing established that the teddy bears failed to comply with the standard because as a result of tension testing fur detached from all the teddy bears tested.
-The clumps of fur fitted completely into the small parts cylinder and consequently, were smaller than the minimum size required by the safety standard for small parts. - 14.
+- cylinder and consequently, were smaller than the minimum size required by the safety standard for small parts. - 14.
 It is noted that the safety standard does not prescribe a specific method for testing whether fuzz becomes detached from toys.
 MTL employs the following two tests in the absence of a defined method: - 14.1 A "thumb and forefinger pinch", where the tester grips the fur between the thumb and forefinger to see whether fur detaches. - 14.2 The general tension test prescribed under clause 5.24.6.1 of the NZ children's toys safety standard, where the tester grips the fur with a clamp and applies $70 \text{ N} \pm 2 \text{ N}$ of force, which results in a loading of 7.135.4 kg. - 15.
-While we have reached a view that Bear Cottage's conduct is likely to have breached the Act, in this instance, we consider it appropriate to finalise our investigation by issuing this warning letter rather than file court proceedings. - 16.
-We advise and encourage Bear Cottage to ensure the products it makes and sells comply with the appropriate product safety standards.
-We recommend Bear Cottage considers testing its products. - 17.
+While we have reached a view that Karu's conduct is likely to have breached the Act, in this instance, we consider it appropriate to finalise our investigation by issuing this warning letter rather than file court proceedings. - 16.
+We advise and encourage Karu to ensure the products it supplies comply with the appropriate product safety standards.
+We also recommend that, before selling products to which safety standards apply, Karu seeks assurance from the manufacturer or distributor that the products have been tested and comply.
+If necessary, Karu may consider testing products itself before offering these products for sale. - 17.
 While we will not be taking any further action against you at this time, we will take this warning into account if this conduct continues or if you engage in similar conduct in the future.
 We may also draw this warning to the attention of a court in any subsequent proceedings brought by the Commission against you. - 18.
 This warning letter is public information and will be published on our website.
 We may also make public comment about our investigations and conclusions, including issuing a media release or making comment to media.